We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - The oversized frames offer plenty of coverage.

 - These sunglasses run large for someone with a smaller head.

 - Some reviewers note the glasses feel somewhat heavy.

 - Others say the glasses are too loose on their face and around their ears.

 Solo Eyewear Dominican Sunglasses

 These glasses have repurposed bamboo arms, with polarized, prescription-friendly lenses.
-Plus, the company donates 10 percent of its profits in partnership with Aravind Eye Care System and Restoring Vision, helping to fund eye exams, glasses, and cataract surgeries to those who need them.
+Plus, the company donates 10 percent of their profits in partnership with Aravind Eye Care System and Restoring Vision.
+This helps to fund eye exams, glasses, and cataract surgeries for those who need them.

 Best pop of color

 Standing out in a crowd is easy with these colorful sunnies.
 Reviewers love how comfortable and sturdy they feel.

 The lenses aren’t polarized, though, so it’s best to don them when you don’t have to worry about glare (so, don’t wear them while you’re driving).
 At a low price point, you can nab a pair in both colors, making it easy to mix and match to your mood.